treeverse/lakeFS/clients/java/docs/ObjectsApi.md

-    String ref = "ref_example"; // String | a reference (could be either a branch or a commit ID) String path = "path_example"; // String | relative to the ref String range = "bytes=0-1023"; // String | Byte range to retrieve Boolean presign = true; // Boolean |
+    String ref = "ref_example"; // String | a reference (could be either a branch or a commit ID) String path = "path_example"; // String | relative to the ref String range = "bytes=0-1023"; // String | Byte range to retrieve String ifNoneMatch = "33a64df551425fcc55e4d42a148795d9f25f89d4"; // String | Returns response only if the object does not have a matching ETag
+    Boolean presign = true; // Boolean |
     try {
       File result = apiInstance.getObject(repository, ref, path)
             .range(range)
+            .ifNoneMatch(ifNoneMatch)
             .presign(presign)
             .execute();
       System.out.println(result);